Richard Wakefield: Personal life

-Richard Wakefield was for many years a long-distance runner, completing ten marathons and several ultra-marathons.
-Today, he is a long distance hiker, taking in much of the natural beauty the Pacific Northwest has to offer, the inspiration for so much of his poetry.
-With that, he enjoys taking road trips with his wife Catherine to some of the most scenic and striking natural landmarks in the region.
+Richard Wakefield was a long-distance runner who completed ten marathons and several ultra-marathons.
+He is a hiker in the Pacific Northwest, and the region is the subject of his poetry.
+He travels with his wife, Catherine, to landmarks in the region.

-He has played guitar and piano since childhood, with about 25 years of experience playing Classical guitar.
+He has played guitar and piano since childhood.
 Wakefield has shifted to American folk music and has expanded his arsenal of stringed instruments to include the Ukulele, banjo, and 12-string acoustic guitar.
-For several years in the 1990s he was co-owner of Rosewood Guitar, a dealer of fine instruments and accessories that was frequented by some of the top stars in Seattle’s grunge scene.
+For several years in the 1990s he was co-owner of Rosewood Guitar, a dealer of fine instruments and accessories.

-With hiking and music, Wakefield also has a love for old cars, planes, trains, and farming equipment.
-He is a member and frequent visitor to the LeMay Car Museum in Tacoma, WA, as well as the extended LeMay family collection in Parkland, WA.
-He is a keen Model-T enthusiast and the only multiple time participant in the LeMay Museum’s Model-T driving course.
+In addition to hiking and music, Wakefield also loves old cars, planes, trains, and farming equipment.
+He is a member and a frequent visitor to the LeMay Car Museum in Tacoma, WA, as well as the extended LeMay family collection in Parkland, WA.
+He is a keen Model-T enthusiast and multiple time participant in the LeMay Museum’s Model-T driving course.

-Richard has been happily married to Catherine Wakefield for nearly forty-nine years.
-They have two daughters: Eleanor Wakefield, a fellow academic who teaches at the University of Oregon; and Mary Wakefield, a Clinical Research Manager at the Knight Cancer Institute at the Oregon Health and Science University in Portland, OR.
-They are both married: David Nyland and Jack Anderson. respectively.
-The Wakefield clan continues to grow, with two grandchildren and one granddog.
+Richard has been happily married to Catherine Wakefield since 1973.
+They have two daughters: Eleanor Wakefield, a fellow academic who teaches at the University of Oregon and is married to David Nyland; and Mary Wakefield, a Senior Oncology Clinical Research Manager at the Knight Cancer Institute at the Oregon Health and Science University in Portland, OR.
+He has two grandchildren.